FAQ Living Wage

 Why is education important for wages?

-Why is tenure important for wages?
+Why are years of experience important for wages?

 Why is it important for wages whether the employee has a supervisory position?

-What is the meaning of minimum and maximum wages?
+What is the meaning of minimum and maximum wages in the Salary Check?

 Can the outcome of the Salary Check be used for a pay rise?

 The aim of the Salary Check is to provide the most accurate information about the expected wage for a worker in a specific occupation with a given set of individual characteristics.
-However the calculation of wage information in the Salary Check does not include aspects such as self-confidence, diligence, creativity, work attitude, and the like.
-These characteristics are part of one's individual human capital and co-determine one's pay.
-Against this backdrop it may clear that wage predictions from the Salary Check have a great informative value but can be only part of one's input in wage negotiations with an employer.
+However, the calculation of wage information in the Salary Check does not include performance aspects such as effort, creativity, work attitude, and the like.
+These characteristics are part of an individual’s human capital and may also determine one's pay.
+Against this backdrop it may clear that wage predictions from the Salary Check have great informative value but that they can only be part of an individual’s input in wage negotiations with an employer.
 However, it is definitely worthwhile trying to convince that employer of a pay rise referring to the wage of one's occupational peer group as a pay benchmark.
 How is the median wage calculated?

 The median wage is the wage value in the middle if a number of observed wages is sorted into ascending order.
 Nearly everywhere more people earn low wages than wages above average: in statistical terms, such a wage distribution is skewed.
 In countries with high income inequality the wage distribution is highly skewed and the median wage ends up substantially lower than the average wage.